"With Resumes, it's not about including everything.

 - Make choices about your resume style based on the audience.
 A recruiter at a large bank may not have the same preferences or be open to creativity on a resume as a small start up company.

-- Use descriptive words that highlight your qualifications, skills, and characteristics relevant to the opportunity, whether it is for a job or graduate school application.
+- Are you using descriptive words to describe your experience, qualifications, skills, interests, and characteristics relevant to the opportunity, whether it is for a job or graduate school application?

-- Study the job description or admissions requirements dor details about what to include.
+- Study the job description or admissions requirements for details about what to include.

 How many students?
 For what subjects?